 Today, an alternative to cotton is ‘spray on bandage’ or liquid bandages.
 The spray contains a polymer such as PVP/VA, which binds to the skin and forms a temporary protective coating over the injury.
 It is easy to remove the bandage because the polymer is water-soluble.
 When water is applied it dissolves!
 Liquid bandages can stick better than plastic or fabric adhesive bandages to many hard-to-bandage areas, including knuckles and between fingers.

 Research in this area continues, and a new algae-based polymer, called Vetigel, has been developed that stops profuse bleeding within seconds.
 It was invented in 2010, by Joe Landolina, when he was just 17 years old.
 (This reminds me of Maria Elena Grimmett who, at the age of just 14, became the youngest person published in the Journal of Environmental Quality for designing reusable polymer beads to remove sulfamethazine (an antibiotic) from rivers, streams and groundwater.)

 What sporting injuries would you most like to solve using chemistry-based inventions?

 To cool or not to cool, that is the question

 As mentioned in the video, cooling the site of an injury, or cryotherapy, is often used to treat acute sports injuries.
+Putting an ice pack on a pulled muscle can help to relieve pain and is called cooling-mediated analgesia (or pain relief).
 But how effective is it?
 Unfortunately, the lack of appropriate randomized and blind model studies means that we cannot definitively say how effective cryotherapy is.
-It is generally advised to continue to use such therapy soon after acute sports injury and their surgical treatment.
+It is generally advised to continue to use such therapy soon after acute sports injuries and their surgical treatment.
 Does adding an ice-pack or cold-spray work for you?

 © University of York